oracle/oracle-r2dbc/README.md

 `oracle.r2dbc.OracleR2dbcOptions.ENABLE_QUERY_RESULT_CACHE` option must also be configured as `false` to avoid phantom reads.

-> READ COMMITTED and SERIALIZABLE are the isolation levels supported by Oracle Database
+> READ COMMITTED and SERIALIZABLE are the only isolation levels supported by
+> Oracle Database

 Oracle Database does not support a lock wait timeout that is configurable within the scope of a transaction or session.
 Oracle R2DBC implements SPI methods that